From 'Fast like a Fox' to 'Outfolded'

 FREE | For iPad & iPhone (Universal) | Download Land Sliders

-Alchemy is perhaps best known for transmutation - the dream of turning base metals into gold.
-Frankly, that's a whole lot less whacky than what's going on in Little Alchemy.
+Alchemy is perhaps best known for transmutation: the dream of turning base metals into gold.
+Frankly, that's a whole lot less wacky than what's going on in Little Alchemy 2.
 In this game, you start off with four classical elements - air, earth, fire and water - and set about combining them to fashion anything from cities to spaceships.

-Little Alchemy naturally plays fast and loose with the laws of the world.
-Some combinations have logic at their core - for example, drop 'energy' on a volcano and you end up with an eruption and ash.
+Little Alchemy 2 plays fast and loose with the laws of the world.
+Some combinations have logic at their core - for example, drop 'pressure' on a volcano and you end up with an eruption.
 Others are more fanciful, such as an airplane being a bird combined with metal.

-There are moments of frustration during play, not least when you've been sitting there for ages, unable to discover anything.
-But it's always a pleasant surprise when you find a new object, and Little Alchemy is ideal for dipping in and out of.
+There are moments of frustration, not least when you've been sitting there for ages, unable to discover anything new.
+But it's always a pleasant surprise when you find a new object, and Little Alchemy 2 is ideal for dipping in and out of.
 Craig Grannell

 It's just a bearded guy and his pants against an endless number of distinctly strange putting greens in this oddball golf 'em up.
 The aim is to get a hole-in-one with every shot.
 Fail three times and it's game over.
 Land a direct shot and you get a life back; for some reason, excitable gnomes also celebrate your amazingness.